Localization and slow-thermalization in a cluster spin model: Introduction

-\textit{ Introduction.---} The notions of localization and thermalization are deeply related \cite{Nandkishore2015,Abanin}.
-In a closed system separated from environment, if states are localized, the system does not thermalize.
-This character persists even in interacting many-body systems, phenomenon called many-body-localization (MBL) \cite{Basko2006,Bardarson}.
-Such non- or slow-thermalization dynamics is a novel example for the breaking of the eigenstate thermalization hypothesis \cite{Rigol2007, Nandkishore2015}.
-Also, weak localization and weak ergodicity breaking in some specific models such as quantum scar states are now getting a lot of attention \cite{Bernien,Turner2018,Choi2019,Ho2019,Iadecola2020,Bluvstein2020,McClarty2020,Shibata2020,Lee2020,KMH2020,Serbyn2021,Jeyaretnam,KMH2020,KMH2021}.
-What types of models exhibit localization or MBL phenomena, i.e., non- or slow-thermalization dynamics, and what constraints induce them are significant questions.
-To answer them, a key concept is an extensive number of local integrals of motions (LIOMs) \cite{Serbyn2013,Huse2014,Imbrie2016,Imbrie2017}.
+Localization and thermalization are deeply related notions~\cite{Nandkishore2015,Abanin}.
+In a closed system separated from environment, if all states are localized, the system does not thermalize.
+This is observed in quench dynamics.
+This character persists even in interacting many-body systems.
+This phenomenon is called many-body-localization (MBL) \cite{Basko2006,Bardarson}.
+Such non- or slow-thermalization dynamics is a novel example for the breaking of the eigenstate thermalization hypothesis \cite{Nandkishore2015,Rigol2007}.
+What types of models exhibit localization or MBL phenomena, and what constraints induce them are important questions.
+A key concept for the questions is an extensive number of local integrals of motions (LIOMs) \cite{Serbyn2013,Huse2014,Imbrie2016,Imbrie2017}.
 Investigating the LIOMs in specific models is important and useful to scrutinize localization phenomena from the general perspective.
-Constructing some classification schema of localization from a bottom-up approach by the study on various concrete examples is an important subject \cite{Serbyn2021}.
+Constructing some classification scheme of localization from the bottom-up approach by the study on various concrete examples is an important subject \cite{Serbyn2021}.